 - 1. Advisors must ensure students understand appropriate behavior and consequences for inappropriate behavior. - 2.
 Advisors are responsible for students' behavior during in-bus/in-flight operations. - 3.
 Advisor or parent must assist in registration and allocation of rooms. - 4.
 Advisors must ensure that individuals assigned to a particular room are in that room.
-This should be Tuolumne JPADistrict Field Trip, Event and Club Guidelines
+This must be Tuolumne JPADistrict Field Trip, Event and Club Guidelines

-Page | 48 May 11, 2023
+P a g e | 49 May 11, 2023